kubernetes/code-generator/docs/proposals/kubegen.md

 #### Specifying where to search for APIs

+The `--apis-dir` defaults to `pkg/apis` and looks for API groups in that directory.

 Looking for APIs outside the default location can be configured using the `--apis-dir` flag.
 This flag may be provided multiple times to search multiple directories.